ashleve/rootutils/README.md

 **Solution:** The `pyrootutils` package provides a flexible way to setup the python project with a simple one-liner.
 It finds the project root based on the location of specified file name, e.g. `.project-root` or `.git`.

-The package is tiny and continuosly maintained, so you can use it without worrying it gets deprecated in the future.
+The package is tiny and continuosly maintained.

 ## Setup